 The water is incredibly clear and is immediately deep: not a big deal if you are a good swimmer, but if you think you are on the less-confident side, you may want to approach with caution.
 There is, in fact, no lifeguard on duty in Cala Murtas.

 Check out my Complete Guide To Cala Murtas.

-Ingurtosu, despite being now a deserted village, used to be one of the most flourishing mining areas in Sardinia: the Montevecchio mines, which it was a part of, were a great source of silver and other materials.
+Ingurtosu, despite being now a deserted village, used to be one of the most flourishing mining areas in Sardinia: the mines were a great source of silver and other materials.